-All flanges on specials shall conform to NP 16 or NP 25, as specified in the Price Schedules in accordance with BS EN 1092, unless otherwise detailed.
+All flanges on specials shall conform to NP 16 as specified in the Price Schedules in accordance with BS EN 1092, unless otherwise detailed.

-All flanged joints shall be protected from corrosion by wrapping with Denso paste and tape or some similar approved material.
+All flanged joints shall be protected from corrosion by wrapping with Denso paste and tape or a similar approved material.

-506. DOUBLE WALL CORRUGATED (DWC) PIPES
+506. DOUBLE WALLED CORRUGATED (DWC) PIPES